THERE is a reason why the term “white picket fence” conjures up images of and aspirations for dream homes and enviable lifestyles.

 You only get one chance at a first impression and a property’s fence is one of the first things that prospective buyers will notice about a home.
 With the current competitive market, vendors should look at every opportunity to maximise their home’s appeal.

-Victorians take the aesthetic value of our boundaries very seriously, there is even a Facebook page dedicated to poor brick fences which has more than 55,000 followers!
+Victorians take the aesthetic value of our boundaries very seriously, there is even a Facebook page dedicated to poor brick fences that has more than 55,000 followers!

 With the selling season upon us, it is timely to take a look at your perimeter divider with fresh eyes and assess if it needs a paint, repair, replacement or, for those who have built or are building a new home, what type of fence you should erect.